2010 Turkish Grand Prix: Qualifying

-He was ahead of Massa in the faster of the two Ferrari cars.
+He was ahead of Massa, the faster Ferrari driver.
 Petrov secured ninth in the slower Renault car.
 Kobayashi rounded out the top ten fastest qualifiers.
-Sutil was the fastest driver not to advance into the final session in eleventh; his best time of 1:27.525 was eight tenths of a second slower than Vettel's pace in the second session.
-Alonso recorded the twelfth fastest time and could not secure a position in the final session as his car touched a white line under braking on the circuit, causing his car to slide.
+Sutil was the fastest driver not to advance into the final session in 11th; his best time of 1:27.525 was eight tenths of a second slower than Vettel's pace in the second session.
+Alonso recorded the 12th fastest time and could not secure a position in the final session as his car touched a white line under braking on the circuit, causing his car to slide.
 Nevertheless, Alonso thought that the error did not cost him time.
 He was followed by Pedro de la Rosa in the other Sauber car in 13th, who in turn, was ahead of Sébastien Buemi for Toro Rosso and Williams driver Rubens Barrichello.
 This formation continued on the eighth row of the grid, which was occupied by Jaime Alguersuari in the second Toro Rosso and Nico Hülkenberg in the other Williams.
 Vitantonio Liuzzi failed to progress beyond the first session; the Force India driver qualified in 18th.
 The Lotus cars of Heikki Kovalainen and Jarno Trulli lined up in 19th and 20th respectively.
-Timo Glock and Bruno Senna lined up on the eleventh row of the grid, with their teammates Lucas di Grassi and Karun Chandhok qualifying at the rear of the field.
+Timo Glock and Bruno Senna lined up in 21st and 22nd, respectively, with their teammates Di Grassi and Karun Chandhok qualifying at the rear of the field.